Sometimes I wish I could bring back the muse. That my creativity would automatically appear every day.

 But that doesn’t always happen.

-The snow left on the ground is just patches of white now.
-There are big blankets of it laid among dead grass.
+As for the weather here, the snow left on the ground is just patches of white now.
+There are big blankets of it among the clumps of dead grass.
 It is all sort of forlorn looking.

 Certainly the best time to view snow is when it is freshly fallen and pristine.
 Not when it’s been around long enough to look dirty and sad.

 I just got off the phone with the woman hired to interview me for Country Sampler.
-She had questions about the house, my decorating style.
+She had questions about the house and my decorating style.

 Do I even have a decorating style?
 I told her my style is to shop the house before I go out and spend money.

-I don’t have conceived patterns in my decorating style.
-I just get the glimmer of an idea and go with it and see what happens.
+Truthfully, I just get the glimmer of an idea and go with it and see what happens.
 I don’t know when I begin how things will turn out.
-I think many of us are that way.
+But I think many of us are that way.

-I really had no idea when I sat on my little garden scooter with a box full of vintage images and printed poems, that it would end up being what it became.
+I really had no idea when I sat on my little garden scooter with a box full of vintage images and printed poems, that it would end up being published in two magazines.

-I think that’s why it is important to follow your own private muse.
+Maybe that’s why it is important to follow your own private muse.
 Don’t try to be like anyone else.
-Just do your thing.
+Just do your own thing.

 Have I said I’m sick of winter?
 Of not being able to go outside to take photos of birds.
-Of not seeing blooms out in the garden.
+And of not seeing blooms out in the garden.
 Well, I’ll say it again: I’m sick of winter.

 I’m not accustomed to this much cold weather.
 And I know to some in far northern regions, this is nothing.

 The pupsters don’t like getting their feet wet either.
-We’re all in agreement here.
+So we’re all in agreement here.

 Weekends for me are just as quiet as weekdays.
 I woke up this morning and tried to figure out if this was Friday or Saturday.
-There’s really not much change in my routine, so doesn’t actually matter.
+There’s really not much change in my routine, so I guess it doesn’t actually matter.